grepdisc/kindfools/_pages/heavyreflections.md

 opportunity to reflect deeply on their personal experiences and on how they relate to Kiese Laymon’s memoir and BABEL discussion.

-Please express your interest in joining a core group of people participating in the following activities this spring by completing our [Brief Application]( https://docs.google.com/forms/d/1HjMHp2qVEOjTPA54LD_atybzF8G4BCmrJpfzme8vCxg/viewform ){: .btn .btn--large .btn--success}
+Our core group has been selected.
+Thank you to everyone who submitted an application.
+If you want to join a waiting list or to learn about the upcoming activities, you are still welcome to submitt this [Interest Form]( https://docs.google.com/forms/d/1HjMHp2qVEOjTPA54LD_atybzF8G4BCmrJpfzme8vCxg/viewform ){: .btn .btn--large .btn--success}

-There is no cost to participate and most of the activities are open to people beyond this core group.
+There is no cost to participate and most of the activities are open to Everyone.

 ### Activities:
 - *Friday, March 22 5pm* Final date [to apply](